I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 Monasteries and Abbeys

 1. Strahov Monastery

-Strahov is an abbey of the Premonstratensian Order and located West of the Hradčany district.
+Strahov is an abbey of the Premonstratensian Order and is located West of the Hradčany district.

 Oh, talking ’bout wine: There is, of course, also beer.
 The monastery’s brewery, which has existed intermittently since the 12th century, was reopened in 2000 under the name Klášterní Pivovar Strahov.
 Cheers to that!